jasraa/tp/docs/DeveloperGuide.md

 1. The user inputs `change currency [newCurrencyCode]`. `Parser` processes this input and constructs a `ChangeCurrencyCommand` object with the necessary attributes.
 2. The `ChangeCurrencyCommand` object is returned to `BudgetBuddy`, which calls `ChangeCurrencyCommand.execute()`.
 3. `execute()` invokes `CurrencyConverter.convertExpenseCurrency(newCurrency, expenseList)` and `CurrencyConverter.convertSavingCurrency(newCurrency, savingList)`.
-4. Within the `convertExpenseCurrency` and `convertSavingCurrency` call, the amounts of `Expense` or `Saving` objects are converted to the `newCurrency` using the `convertAmount` method.
+4. Within the `convertExpenseCurrency` and `convertSavingCurrency` call, the amounts of `Expense`, `Saving` or `Budget` objects are converted to the `newCurrency` using the `convertAmount` method.
 5. The `DefaultCurrency.setDefaultCurrency(newCurrency)` method is called to update the application's default currency setting to `newCurrency`.
 6. The `setAmount` and `setCurrency` methods of `ExpenseList` and `SavingList` are used to update the amounts and currency codes.
-7. After successful conversion of savings and expenses, the default currency of the application is updated, reflecting the new choice across BudgetBuddy.
+7. After successful conversion of savings, expenses and budgets, the default currency of the application is updated, reflecting the new choice across BudgetBuddy.

 #### Sequence Diagram